JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

+- v1.14
+  - Adds support for location blueprints.
+  - Adds support for adding new objects to locations.
+  - Changes `objectSwap` and `objectData` to also affect dungeon rooms.

 - v1.13
   - Adds a new field `data` to the `expand_spawns.yaml`.
   - Adds new fields `objectSwap` and `objectData` to the `expand_locations.yaml`.